nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Getting debt overview

-Retrieves the total sum of debts you are owed.
+Retrieves a statement of the total sum of debts you are owed.

 Format: `statement`

+Example: `statement` returns `You are owed $583.90 in total.`

 ### Listing all persons : `list`